nuodb/nuodb-insights/README.md

 If you are looking for specific configuration options see the [Insights Helm Chart Readme](stable/insights/README.md).

-## Setup on Bare Metal
+## Setup on Bare Metal Linux

-The following installation instructions apply to RedHat and CentOS distributions.
+The following installation instructions apply to Red Hat and CentOS Linux distributions on bare-metal or VMs.
 For other platforms, see [InfluxDB](https://docs.influxdata.com/influxdb/latest/introduction/install/) and [Grafana](https://grafana.com/docs/grafana/latest/installation/) installation instructions.

 ### 1) Download and install `influxdb`